awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli-codebuild.md

 `Timeout`
 The duration, in minutes, that the CodeBuild build runs before timing out\.
 This value is optional\.
 For details about valid and default values, see [Create a Build Project in CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html)\.
-This timeout controls the maximum duration for an CodeBuild run, and the EB CLI also respects it as part of its first step to create an application version\.
+This timeout controls the maximum duration for a CodeBuild run, and the EB CLI also respects it as part of its first step to create an application version\.
 It's distinct from the value you can specify with the `--timeout` option of the [eb create](eb3-create.md) or [eb deploy](eb3-deploy.md) commands\.
 The latter value controls the maximum duration that for EB CLI to wait for environment creation or update\.

 ## Building and Deploying Your Application Code<a name="eb-cli-codebuild-using"></a>